 However, at least one futurologist argues that very human skills such as empathy or story telling will be raised in importance, applying a human touch atop an automated infrastructure.
 While machines take over the task-focused challenges, soft skills like these will become more highly valued.
 The transition won’t be immediate, nor will it be easy.

-Orange Business Services takes part in live demonstrations at Hannover Messe to showcase how we are helping to deeply integrate IT & IoT solutions in industrial applications.
+Orange Business takes part in live demonstrations at Hannover Messe to showcase how we are helping to deeply integrate IT & IoT solutions in industrial applications.

 Jon Evans is a highly experienced technology journalist and editor.
 He has been writing for a living since 1994.
 These days you might read his daily regular Computerworld AppleHolic and opinion columns.
 Jon is also technology editor for men's interest magazine, Calibre Quarterly, and news editor for MacFormat magazine, which is the biggest UK Mac title.
 He's really interested in the impact of technology on the creative spark at the heart of the human experience.
 In 2010 he won an American Society of Business Publication Editors (Azbee) Award for his work at Computerworld.